Automatic Mutual Recognition

 What is Automatic Mutual Recognition?

-It allows individuals who hold registration or licences in an Australian state or territory to perform the activities allowed under their registration or licence in another part of Australia, subject to some exceptions.
+It allows individuals who hold registration or licences in an Australian state or territory to perform those same permitted activities in another part of Australia, subject to some exceptions.
 This is known as automatic deemed registration (ADR).

-Building and plumbing practitioners who wish to operate in Victoria under an automatic deemed registration must complete the required Automatic Deemed Notification form and supply it to the VBA prior to commencing any work in Victoria.
+Building and plumbing practitioners who wish to operate in Victoria under ADR must complete the required Automatic Deemed Notification form and supply it to the VBA prior to commencing any work in Victoria.

 A worker’s home state or territory is their primary place of residence or work.